Skip to content

 M modifier Modify any other hyperedge type, including itself (red/M shoes/C)

-B builder Build concepts from concepts (of/B capital/C germany/C)
+B builder Build concepts from concepts (of/B.ma capital/C germany/C)

 T trigger Build specifications (in/T 1994/C)